iam-venky/VPC-Demo-in-Production/README.md

 Created a target group including two instances.
 Configure the ALB to distribute traffic to the instances in the private subnets.

+By following these steps, you should be able to set up the VPC in AWS with public and private subnets, NAT gateways, load balancers, and auto-scaling groups as per the specified configuration.